-'''

-MAHVM6 TCP

-BSC

-CECIL MAHVM7 LPR

-OPERATOR LPR

-GROMMIT MAHVM7 TCP

-MAHVM1 LPR

-'''
+MAHVM6 TCP BSC CECIL MAHVM7 LPR OPERATOR LPR GROMMIT MAHVM7 TCP MAHVM1 LPR the command will be rejected, because there is no entry that matches the OPERATOR MAHVM1 LPR specification.

 The user ID and node that you specify on the USERLINK DELETE command must match an entry in the USERLINK table.
 If you specify an explicit authorization, only the explicit authorization will be removed.
 For example, if you want to remove the authorization for link LPR from OPERATOR at MAHVM1, and you enter: